Kutupalong refugee camp

 Kutupalong refugee camp (কুতুপালং শরণার্থী শিবির) is the world's largest refugee camp.
 It is located in Ukhia, Cox's Bazar, Bangladesh, and is inhabited mostly by Rohingya refugees who fled from ethnic and religious persecution in neighboring Myanmar.
 It is one of two government-run refugee camps in Cox's Bazar, the other being the Nayapara refugee camp.

 A cross-sectional study that was conducted back in 2013 among 148 Rohingya refugees from the Kutupalong and Nayapara camps suggested the likelihood of a high prevalence of mental health disorders like depression and PTSD.

-The UNHCR Camp office at Kutupalong is supported by seven international entities: the governments of the European Union, the United States, Canada, Japan, Finland, Sweden and the Stichting INGKA Foundation.
+The UNHCR camp office at Kutupalong is supported by seven international entities: the governments of the European Union, the United States, Canada, Japan, Finland, Sweden, and the Stichting INGKA Foundation.

+With a population over 650,000 it is the sixth most populous urban area in Bangladesh as well as being the second most densely populated in the world.

 Name

-Although the "Kutupalong Registered Rohingya Refugee camp," in Ukhia, is the original camp, "Kutupalong refugee camp" may also refer to the makeshift camps that have sprung up adjacent to the government-operated camp, although these are not officially part of the refugee camp.
+Although the "Kutupalong Registered Rohingya Refugee camp," in Ukhia is the original camp, "Kutupalong refugee camp" may also refer to the makeshift camps that have sprung up adjacent to the government-operated camp, although these are not officially part of the refugee camp.
 Makeshift camps at Kutupalong and surrounding areas have grown to accommodate refugees fleeing Myanmar over the years.
-In late 2017, due to an unprecedented influx of refugees, the Kutupalong makeshift camp and surrounding camps at Ghumdum, Balukhali, Thangkhali and others swelled rapidly, merging into each other.
+In late 2017, due to an unprecedented influx of refugees, the Kutupalong makeshift camp and surrounding camps at Ghumdum, Balukhali, Thangkhali, and others swelled rapidly, merging into each other.
 The International Organization for Migration refers to the collective settlement as the Kutupalong–Balukhali expansion site.